 The Company's total debt was \$4.0 billion higher at December 31, 2015 when compared to December 31, 2014.
 The strength of 3M's capital structure and significant ongoing cash flows provide 3M proven access to capital markets.
 Additionally, the Company's maturity profile is staggered to help ensure refinancing needs in any given year are reasonable in proportion to the total portfolio.
-As of February 11, 2016, the Company had an AA- credit rating, with a stable outlook, from Standard & Poor's and an Aa3 credit rating, with a negative outlook, from Moody's Investors Service.
+The Company has an AA- credit rating, with a stable outlook, from Standard & Poor's and an Aa3 credit rating, with a negative outlook, from Moody's Investors Service.
 The Company's ongoing transition to a better-optimized capital structure, financed with additional low-cost debt, could impact 3M's credit rating in the future.